 But is it a good idea to freeze beef brisket?
 If so, should you do it before or after the meat is cooked?
 In our ultimate guide to freezing brisket, we’ll answer these questions, along with many more.

 Brisket can be frozen both before and after smoking.
 In both cases, the meat should be tightly wrapped and thawed in the refrigerator for best results.
-If the brisket was cooked before it was frozen, it needs to be reheated to 165 degrees Fahrenheit in order to be safe to eat.
+If the brisket was cooked before it was frozen, it’s a good idea to reheat it to at least 165 degrees Fahrenheit before you eat it.

 Can You Freeze a Brisket Before Smoking?